frob/frob.github.com/content/posts/2015-01-27-drupal-or-wordpress-why-not-jekyll.md

     - tutorial
     - frontpage
 ---
 If you want a blog then you might be tempted to use Wordpress over a more complicated Drupal based site.
 However, more recently I have to ask why should anyone even really need Wordpress.
-A far simpler aprouch is a program called Jekyll.
+A far simpler approach is a program called Jekyll.
 Noticed I didn't call Jekyll a Content Management System.

 So if Jekyll isn't a CMS then what is it?
 Jekyll is a "blog aware" static site generator.
 The way it works is content editor can write the content and put it into the folder and then tell Jekyll to generate the site.
 Jekyll will generate the site in html files, just like in the before-time.

 ## What are the advantages to static site generation?

-The biggest advantage is simplelified hosting.
-All that is needed to host a static site is any html server, there is no database, script, or cgi necesary.
+The biggest advantage is simplified hosting.
+All that is needed to host a static site is any html server, there is no database, script, or cgi necessary.
 The site is generated and then any browser can parse that html.
 That means that even with a small server the site will load very fast and with very little overhead.
 Github even uses it for its Github pages service.

-### Another Advantage is simplisity.
+### Another Advantage is simplicity.
 Jekyll has a very logical file structure:
  - Configuration goes into the _config.yml file
  - Posts go into _posts directory
  - Layout Templates go into the _layouts directory